bsmith89/midas2-wiki/Home.md

 Numeric species ids were arbitrarily assigned by Jason Shi in `s3://jason.shi-bucket/IGGdb2.0/alt_species_ids.tsv`.

+Question for Alexandre:   What were the criteria for clustering genomes into species, and for choosing a representative genome for each species?

 # Target layout in S3

 A table of contents listing all MAGs will be located at [s3://microbiome-igg/2.0/genomes.tsv](http://microbiome-igg.s3.amazonaws.com/2.0/genomes.tsv).
 It will look like